here-wallet/here-website/articles/article1.md

 Once your Binance account is successfully linked to the HERE Wallet app, you can make use of the app's features to make API requests for token exchanges.
 Your API key, serving as a one-time password for these exchanges, is stored locally on your device, ensuring the security and privacy of your transactions.

+> Since you can now store assets in a non-custodial wallet and use decentralized applications directly — you have many new possibilities.

 ### **Understanding the Role of API**